SachaG/SidebarVulcan/README.md

 This app is used both to display links, accept link submission, and subscribe users to the mailing list; as well as to moderate the link queue and schedule newsletters.

+## Should I Use This?

+If you intend to use this codebase as a starting point for your own project, in addition to basic **HTML/CSS** knowledge you should already be familiar with **React** at the very least, and ideally have a basic understanding of how **GraphQL** works (or be willing to learn).
+Being familiar with **Node** is also a plus.

+Note that this is a production codebase for a real-world app, and as such being easy to customize or adapt is not its first priority.
+Be ready to have to get your hands dirty to change a lot of the design, content, behavior, etc. if you want to reuse this for your own project.

 ## License

 This codebase is provided mainly for educational purposes, but it is MIT-licensed meaning that you can freely reuse parts of all of it for your own projects, including commercial applications.

 Note that this only applies to **code**.
-All graphic assets, color palettes, content, images, logos, etc. are _not_ MIT-licensed and **should not** be reused.
+All graphic assets, color palettes, text content, images, logos, etc. are _not_ MIT-licensed and **should not** be reused.
 So if you do want to use the code, please take the time to remove or change these assets.

 ## Installation

+#### 1. Two-Repo Install

-Please follow the [Vuclan two-repo install](https://docs.vulcanjs.org/#Two-Repo-Install-Optional) to get the latest version of Vulcan's `devel` branch, and then run:
+Please follow the [Vuclan two-repo install](https://docs.vulcanjs.org/#Two-Repo-Install-Optional) to get the latest version of Vulcan's `devel` branch.

+#### 2. Install NPM packages

+Install NPM packages with `yarn` or `npm install`.

+#### 3. Create your `settings.json` file

+Create a new `settings.json` file at the root of your project and copy over the contents of `settings-sample.json`.

+At minimum, you will need to configure the settings with a Twitter API key to enable Twitter login.
+Note that your settings will not be publicly accessible *unless* they are within the `public` block of the JSON object, in which case they *will* be published to the client.

+#### 4. Run the app

+Run the app with:

 ```
 npm start